dennisinteractive/WalkHub/README.md

 Installation

-  - Go to the folder where you want to install the Distro i.e.
+  - Go to the folder where you want to install the Distro e.g.

-    $ cd /Users/Shared
+    cd /Users/Shared

-  - Copy and paste this into your shell to install everything:
+  - Copy and paste the following command into your shell terminal to install everything:

-    $ curl -L -s http://goo.gl/AWcyA6 | bash
+    curl -L -s http://goo.gl/AWcyA6 | bash

     What it will do:

     - Clone Drupal from drupal.org
     - Clone WalkHub repo
     - Build a Distro that contains a profile called walkthrough